• Home

 Three Sisters Gardening

 This is a classic example of companion planting.
 The legendary "three sisters"—corn, pole beans, and either pumpkins or squash is one of the easiest and most satisfying to grow.
-The sisters all grow at different speeds and are not planted all at the same time.
-Therefore, a minimum of three classes are required.

 Picture